mtfcd/tapdict/README.md

 # Usage
-Hovering mouse on a word and press Ctrl+Alt+c will show a simple definition.
+Hovering mouse on a word and press Ctrl+Shift+c will show a simple definition.

+Lcoal dict database come from https://github.com/skywind3000/ECDICT

 # Tauri + React + Typescript